dineswarareddy/MovieAlbum/README.md

 4. Run the application `(cmd + r)`

 # What to expect:
-User can see list of movies on launching the app.
+1. User can see list of movies on launching the app.
 Those movies will be represented by movie preview image, movie title and with movie brief description.
-User can select any movie from this list
+2. User can select any movie from this list
-Selected movie details will display in next screen, This screen will display below list of details.
+3. Selected movie details will display in next screen, This screen will display below list of details.

     a.
-Movie preview Image
+Movie preview Image.
-b.Movie Original Title
+    b.
+Movie Original Title.
     c.
-Released date
+Released date.
     d.
-Movie Rating
+Movie Rating.
     e.
-Movie Overview
+Movie Overview.